dsoto/WP16/outline.md

 ## Basic Survey Results

-- 26 Villages
+- 26 Villages were surveyed
-- Range of village sizes
+- Range of village sizes from X to Y
 - Range of percentage of households surveyed per village
 - Average households surveyed per village
 - Percentage of households surveyed per village